coopersystem-fsd/pcc-shell/wp-content/plugins/autodescription/readme.txt

 Donate link: https://github.com/sponsors/sybrew
 Tags: seo, xml sitemap, google search, open graph, schema.org, twitter card, performance, headless Requires at least: 5.5
-Tested up to: 6.0
+Tested up to: 6.1
 Requires PHP: 7.2.0
-Stable tag: 4.2.5
+Stable tag: 4.2.7.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Purely professional, feature-complete, and the ad-free WordPress SEO plugin.
-Secure, fast, automated, and white-hat SEO.
+The fastest feature-complete SEO plugin for professional WordPress websites.
+Secure, fast, automated, and ethical SEO.
 Do less; get better results.

 == Description ==

-**The only feature-complete SEO plugin that follows the white-hat guidelines and rules imposed by WordPress and search engines.**
+**The fastest and only feature-complete SEO plugin that follows the guidelines and rules imposed by WordPress and search engines.**

 Start using proven methods to optimize your website for SEO.
 Clean, dedicated, extensible, unrestricted, ad-free, and no strings attached.

-To top it off, this is the fastest full-featured SEO plugin, and it blends right into your WordPress website, without leaving you in the dark.
+To top it off, this is the [fastest full-featured SEO plugin](https://twitter.com/TheSEOFramework/status/1493352649445580804/photo/1), and it blends right into your WordPress website, without leaving you in the dark.

 It's easy to get started.
 Activate this plugin, and your site's instantly protected against prominent SEO attacks.
 The SEO Framework will also prefill all critical meta tags for you.
 A real time-saver.
 Ingenious.